Course - Renewable Energy Elective - INGT2011

 Further on evaluation

-Permitted aids at the examination:
+Permitted aids at the final written exam:

-- No written or printed aids.
+- No written or printed aids

 - Optional calculator.

-A re-sit examination will be held in May/June, and may be changed from written to oral.
+A re-sit examination will be held in May/June.

 Specific conditions